cliss/camel/README.md

 # Change Log

+* __1.3.1__ Updated RSS feed such that link posts open the external link, and have a "Permalink" to the site is shown at the bottom of the post.
 * __1.3.0__ Added link posts.
 * __1.2.1__ Significant cleanup/restructuring.
 Now less embarrassing!
 Removal of lots of similar-sounding functions and more liberal use of data that we've already collected in